KhronosGroup/glTF-Validator/README.md

 To generate [ISSUES.md](ISSUES.md), follow these steps after installation:
 1. Run `dart run grinder issues`.
 2. `ISSUES.md` file will be written to the repo root.

-## Known Issues
-- Web and npm versions cannot differentiate between JSON integers and floats of the same value, e.g., `1` vs `1.0`.
-- JSON charset encoding restrictions are not enforced.